 Speaking of iPhone 4s, iPad2 and iPad Touch for that matter, we've also seen apps like Luma that would take the wobble out of what would normally be a herky-jerky video shoot.
 Instagram, however, snapped up the Luma app and incorporated the technology into its Cinema feature.
 The Steadicam Pro software irons out the bumps in hand-held video, correcting in real time as you shoot [source: Sorrel].

 If you're really into cinematography and don't mind shelling out a few bucks, the Steadicam Zephyr may be what you're looking for.
 Its arm can hold a 23-pound (10-kilogram) camera that allows an operator to swivel the camera smoothly.
 The arm also can be broken down into two pieces, which makes transporting the device much easier.
 The price for one of the more expensive Zephyr models tops $11,000 [source: Tiffen.com].

-For more information on Steadicams, including video footage of Steadicam operators at work, check out the links on the next page.
+For more information on Steadicams, including video footage of Steadicam operators at work, check out the links below.

 - Bookwalter, J.R.
 "Steadicam Smoothee Review."
 MacLife.
 Sept.
 28, 2012 (Feb.
 24, 2014) http://www.maclife.com/article/reviews/steadicam_smoothee_review

 - Sorrel, Charlie.
 "SteadyCam Pro Irons Out iPhone Video Wobbles in Real Time."
 Wired.
 April 5, 2011.
 (Feb 24, 2014) http://www.wired.com/gadgetlab/2011/04/steadycam-pro-irons-out-iphone-video-wobbles-in-real-time/